Creating, managing, and making money with your dropshipping store is hard work but fun, right?

 If you can't identify whether an image you sourced on the search engine is copyrighted, a good rule of thumb is to assume it is.

-And if you really want to use it, you will need to find out the copyright holder's name to ask their permission.
+And if you really want to use it, you will need to determine the copyright holder's name to obtain their permission.

-The US Copyright website where you did your basic training in copyright law is also a great place to look for copyrighted items yourself or to pay a fee to have them search for it for you.
+The US Copyright website, where you did your basic training in copyright law, is also a great place to look for copyrighted items yourself or to pay a fee to have them searched for you.

-But let's look at other sure-fire, worry-free, and free ways to get the images and videos you need.
+However, let's explore other worry-free and free ways to obtain the images and videos you need.

-After all, as a dropshipper, you know that images and videos are vitally important tools to market your products and your brand.
+After all, as a dropshipper, you know that images and videos are vital tools for marketing your products and brand.

 You need images not only for the products you sell but also for random images and videos to liven up your website, blog, and social media posts.